Laparoscopy and dye test

 Discover more about health topics relevant to pregnant women and parents-to-be, such as pregnancy tests, morning sickness, pre-eclampsia and labour.

 Salpingectomy is the removal of one or both fallopian tubes.
 It can be done to treat conditions such as cancer, endometriosis or ectopic pregnancy.

 Pelvic inflammatory disease

-Pelvic inflammatory disease (PID) is a condition that affects around 1 in 8 women.
-PID is most common in sexually active women aged 20 to 24.
-Learn more about PID.
+Pelvic inflammatory disease (PID) is a condition that affects around 1 in 8 women; it's most common in sexually active women aged 20 to 24.